mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
-1. **The Secret Correspondence:** Aldric exchanges letters with Princess Elanil Aethermere about eventual reunification.
+1. **The Secret Correspondence:** Thorin exchanges letters with Princess Elanil Aethermere about eventual reunification.
 If discovered, it would be seen as treason by hardliners on both sides.
 The letters are encoded and delivered through trusted merchant intermediaries.

-2. **The Illegitimate Half-Brother:** During northern service, Aldric discovered evidence of a bastard half-brother (son of his father from before marriage).
-He's kept this quiet to prevent succession crisis, but the brother (now a mercenary) may surface.
+2. **The Older Half-Brother:** During northern service, Thorin discovered evidence of a bastard half-brother—a son his father sired with a servant woman before courting Lady Mara.
+This man is older than Thorin and, if Thorin's own pre-marriage birth becomes public, could press a stronger claim.
+He's kept this quiet, but the brother (now a mercenary) may surface.

-3. **The Dragon Pact:** Aldric secretly met with a bronze dragon named Aerthis who lives in the northern peaks.
-They've formed a tentative alliance - the dragon provides intelligence on giant movements, Aldric keeps miners away from the dragon's territory.
+3. **The Dragon Pact:** Thorin secretly met with a bronze dragon named Aerthis who lives in the northern peaks.
+They've formed a tentative alliance - the dragon provides intelligence on giant movements, Thorin keeps miners away from the dragon's territory.
 His father doesn't know.

-4. **The Doubt:** Despite outward confidence, Aldric sometimes questions if he's truly ready to be king.
+4. **The Doubt:** Despite outward confidence, Thorin sometimes questions if he's truly ready to be king.
 He keeps a journal of his father's decisions, studying them, but fears he lacks his father's wisdom.

-5. **The Romantic Entanglement:** Aldric is in love with a common-born healer named Mira (who serves in the army).
+5. **The Romantic Entanglement:** Thorin is in love with a common-born healer named Mira (who serves in the army).
 They've kept it secret - a king must make a political marriage, and acknowledging the relationship would force them to end it or cause scandal.
 }}

 ### Plot Hooks
-1. **The Assassination Attempt:** Someone tries to kill Prince Aldric during a public ceremony.
+1. **The Assassination Attempt:** Someone tries to kill Crown Prince Thorin during a public ceremony.
 The party must investigate who ordered it and why - is it political rivals, foreign agents, or something more sinister?

-2. **The Secret Meeting:** Aldric needs the party to escort him (in disguise) to a secret meeting with Princess Elanil at the border.
+2. **The Secret Meeting:** Thorin needs the party to escort him (in disguise) to a secret meeting with Princess Elanil at the border.
 They must protect him without revealing his identity, navigate both kingdoms' patrols, and deliver him safely.
 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}
 \page

 3. **The Bastard Brother:** The illegitimate half-brother surfaces and is kidnapped by enemies who plan to use him to destabilize the succession.
-Aldric asks the party to rescue him quietly - without revealing the family connection.
+Thorin asks the party to rescue him quietly - without revealing the family connection.

 4. **The Dragon Alliance:** Giants are mobilizing in the north.
-Aldric needs the party to carry a message to the bronze dragon Aerthis and convince her to honor their alliance.
+Thorin needs the party to carry a message to the bronze dragon Aerthis and convince her to honor their alliance.
 But the dragon demands a price.

 5. **The Test of Worth:** King Aldric IV assigns the party to accompany the prince on a dangerous mission (recovering a stolen artifact, diplomatic mission to hostile territory, etc.).
 The king secretly wants the party to assess whether his son is truly ready to rule.

 6. **The Romantic Crisis:** Mira the healer is kidnapped by those who discovered the relationship.
-Aldric can't officially intervene without causing scandal, so he hires the party to rescue her discretely.
+Thorin can't officially intervene without causing scandal, so he hires the party to rescue her discretely.

 ### Roleplaying Notes
 - **Voice:** Clear, strong, projects command naturally.
 Drops formality when speaking with soldiers.